code4craft/webmagic/README.md

 [![Build Status](https://travis-ci.org/code4craft/webmagic.png?branch=master)](https://travis-ci.org/code4craft/webmagic)

 >A scalable crawler framework.
 It covers the whole lifecycle of crawler: downloading, url management, content extraction and persistent.
-It can simply the development of a  specific crawler.
+It can simplify the development of a  specific crawler.

 ## Features: